 For a little nostalgic daytime fun head to Salon de Patines, a large indoor roller-skating rink where the lights and music are just as important as the wheels.
 Manga fans can walk over to Casa Manga, a kitschy ode to Japanese pop culture and comics with a side of coffee, sushi, and ramen.

 While the best of Costa Rica lies beyond the reaches of San Jose, there are some great single-day trips if you are based in the city and short on time.

 If adventure is what you seek, a day rafting the famous Pacuare River is sure to up your adrenaline levels.
-The beautiful rainforest scenery and riverside picnic lunch take this rafting trip from average to extraordinary.
+The beautiful rainforest scenery and riverside picnic lunch make this rafting trip from average to extraordinary.
 If one day on the Pacuare isn’t enough, multi-day trips are also available.

-For a full day tour with a lot of variation, head toward the Central Highlands and see Poas Volcano, the La Paz Waterfall Gardens, and Doka Coffee Plantation all in one trip.
+For a full-day tour with a lot of variation, head toward the Central Highlands and see Poas Volcano, the La Paz Waterfall Gardens, and Doka Coffee Plantation all in one trip.
 After breakfast at scenic Doka, you’ll have the chance to walk up and view Poas Volcano’s picturesque crater.
-Some days, there is too much cloud coverage to see it, but the experience of being atop a volcano is special nonetheless.
+Some days, there is too much cloud cover to see it, but the experience of being atop a volcano is special nonetheless.
 Then it’s on to waterfalls and wildlife exhibits at the La Paz Waterfall Gardens.
 After lunch, transfer an hour back to San Jose.